 Product Code G3001A1

-The Ossila Monochromator compact, reliable and can easily integrate into many optical setups, increasing the versatility of your spectroscopy measurements.
-Choose a specific excitation wavelength for fluorescence measurements, isolate and measure specific emission signals, or simply improve the sensitivity and accuracy of absorbance measurements with just the touch of a button.
+Choose a specific excitation wavelengths for fluorescence measurements, isolate and measure specific emission signals, or simply improve the sensitivity and accuracy of absorbance measurements with just the touch of a button.
+Compatible with optical rail systems, the Monochromator can be integrated into any optics bench.

-Whatever your experimental needs, use the Ossila Monochromator to step up your optical spectroscopy measurements.
+Whatever your experimental needs, use the Ossila Monochromator to source tunable monochromatic light.

 Compact grating monochromator